BIGJRA/BIGJRA.github.io/rejuv.md

 Start outside the help center and talk to the backpacker.
 Truck to Gearen, then go to the Chrisola Hotel and talk to Karen in front.

-Head to Dr. Jenkel’s lab and watch the scene.
+Head to Dr. Jenkel's lab and watch the scene.
 Go to Gearen Park and talk to Karen.
 Enter the library.

 Pick up the green book behind the pillar at the entrance.
 Enter the main chamber and pick up the blue book.
-We can encounter Pokemon here, but there’s only 1 type: **Unown!**
+We can encounter Pokemon here, but there's only 1 type: **Unown!**

 Pick up the purple book nearby.
 To the right there is a 2-tile space without a bookshelf on the bottom, one tile up from the right one